-This corner of Namibia’s south is largely undeveloped and the spectacular landscape offers guests a true sense of undiscovered wilderness; the remoteness and the silence is a rare privilege in our overcrowded world.
+This corner of Namibia’s south is largely undeveloped and the spectacular landscape evokes a true sense of undiscovered wilderness.
+Remoteness and silence are a rare privilege in our overcrowded world.

 Some interesting facts:

-- Canyon Nature Park enjoys a variable rainfall that may fall both in summer and winter.
+- Rainfall in Canyon Nature Park is variable and may occur in both summer and winter.

-- Over 100 endemic succulents including the largest, the Aloe dichotoma, popularly known as the ‘Kokerboom’, or Quiver Tree (some as old as 300 years) as well as over 1 600 other plant species occur.
+- Over 100 endemic succulents are found in the park.
+Among them is the largest, Aloe dichotoma, popularly known as the Kokerboom or Quiver Tree (some as old as 300 years).
+And there are more than 1600 other plant species.

-- Sightings of Hartmann’s mountain zebra, springbok, gemsbok (oryx), kudu, steenbok, klipspringers, Chacma baboons, leopard, caracal, honey badgers and even a Cape clawless otter at the rock pools, have been noted.
+- Sightings of Hartmann’s mountain zebra, springbok, gemsbok (oryx), kudu, steenbok, klipspringer, Chacma baboon, leopard, caracal and honey badger have been noted, and even a Cape clawless otter at the rock pools.

-- Though the river runs seasonally in the summer, permanent rock pools are home to small-and large-mouth yellow fish, sharp tooth catfish and water monitors.
-There are a variety of birds including black eagle, olive thrush, Cape robin-chat and African black duck.
+- Though the river flows only seasonally in the summer, permanent rock pools are home to smallmouth and largemouth yellow fish, sharptooth catfish and water monitors.
+Among the variety of birds seen in the canyon are black eagle, olive thrush, Cape robin-chat, white pelican, fish eagle, grey heron and African black duck.

-Few environments in the world can reveal the earth’s layers as dramatically as the Fish River Canyon.
-Over 500 million years ago, a shift in the earth’s tectonic plates caused a natural north-south fault.
-Erosion started the scouring process eventually forming the Fish River, the longest river in Namibia.
-Chiseling its way through layers of the earth’s crust, today towering rock faces of dolomite and granite stand sentinel as the river meanders in sweeping curves in the deep ravines below.
+Few environments in the world reveal the earth’s layers as dramatically as the Fish River Canyon.
+Over 500 million years ago, tectonic plate movement caused a north-south fault.
+Erosion started the scouring process which eventually resulted in the Fish River, the longest river in Namibia, chiselling its way through layers and layers of sedimentary rock.
+Today towering rock faces of dolomite and granite stand sentinel while the river meanders in sweeping curves in the deep ravines below.

-Our qualified guides will share this amazing phenomenon with you as you descend 500m into the 160km long, 27km wide canyon.
-The erosion continues today when the river goes into full flood during the summer rainy season.
-After heavy rains in the Park, washes turn into turbulent rivulets and rock faces become gushing waterfalls within minutes continuing the scouring and erosion process.
+Our qualified guides will share this amazing phenomenon with you as you descend 500 m into the canyon which is 160 km long and 27 km wide.
+The process of erosion continues eternally.
+After heavy summer rains, washes turn into turbulent rivulets and rock faces become gushing waterfalls within minutes.

 Canyon Nature Park collaborates with local and international research institutions.
-Students from the NEST in Windhoek have conducted academic research on the Aloe dichotoma (Quiver Tree) as well as water consumption at the lodge.
-An event book is recording animal sightings at various locations in the park and will be added to a national database.
+Students from the Namibia University of Science and Technology (NUST) in Windhoek have conducted academic research on the Aloe dichotoma (Quiver Tree) as well as water consumption at the lodge.
+Animal sightings at various locations in the park are recorded in an event book and will be added to a national database.
 There are further research opportunities in archaeology and the natural sciences.

-With an excellent airstrip only three kilometers from the lodge, guests will experience the canyon, its maze of side canyons and of course the glistening Fish River as it meanders through the desert en route to the Orange River.
-Please enquire with any Namibian domestic charter airline for flight options.
+An excellent airstrip is located only three kilometres from the Lodge.
+Fly-in guests will enjoy a bird’s eye view of the canyon, its maze of side canyons and of course the glistening Fish River as it meanders through the desert en route to the Orange River.
+Please enquire with Journeys Namibia for flight options.

-Namibia’s south has one of the lowest population densities in the country, leaving large tracts of arid deserted farmland, parks and protected areas empty.
-It is bordered by the Namib Desert on the west and the Kalahari Desert in the east and is rich in history and culture.
+Namibia’s south has one of the lowest population densities in the country, leaving large tracts of arid deserted farmland, parks and protected areas empty of human habitation.
+The southwest is bordered by the Namib Desert in the west and the Kalahari Desert in the east and it is rich in history and culture.